Should my agent provide me with MVR’s?

 The short and quick answer, No.

-A Motor Vehicle Record (MVR) is a report of someone’s driving history, as reported from your state Department of Motor Vehicles.
-Information on this report may include Driver’s License information, point history, violations, convictions, and license status on your driving record.
-There is a small fee for each MVR charged by the BMV.
-(Ohio charges $5 each)
+A Motor Vehicle Record (MVR) is a report of someone’s driving history usually for the last 5 years, as reported from your state Department of Motor Vehicles.
+Information on this report may include driver’s license information, point history, violations, convictions, and license status.

 An insurance agent, broker, company, or employer may all order an MVR, but for different purposes.